 Australian-born Chef Benjamin Cross began his career over 20 years ago at the award-winning Byron Bay boutique hotel and restaurant Rae’s on Watego’s.
 He honed his craft under some of the best icons of Australian cuisine, namely restaurateurs Janni Kyritsis from the former MG Garage, Neil Perry as part of the re-opening team of XO, and later as Sous Chef of Rockpool in Sydney.
 Chef Cross also contributed to Tom Colicchio’s Craft in New York, Seamus Mullen’s Tertullia New York and Santi Santamaria’s three-Michelin star restaurant Can Fabes in Sant Celoni, Catalonia.
 In May 2008 Chef Cross relocated to Bali, after a chance holiday on the way to Barcelona left him mesmerized.
 He is known for his time at the legendary Ku de Ta, as well as starting Mejekawi, Hank’s Pizza & Liquor, Fishbone Local, Mason and The Back Room.
 His restaurants frequently top the list of Bali’s best restaurants.
 Chef Cross joins the following departure:

 This blog detailing why to travel by small ship is among AdventureSmith Explorations’ extensive travel resources.
-Visit our Small Ship Cruise Guides page for even more tips and inspiration to plan your cruise.
+Visit our full selection of Amazon cruises and Indonesia cruises.
+Our Small Ship Cruise Guides page has even more tips and inspiration to plan your cruise.
 This post is updated periodically with the latest themed departures; most recently in April 2020.